 There is a multitude of chiropractic techniques for spinal alignment.
 They are used by chiropractors all over the world.
 All chiropractors have their favorite and specific techniques that they utilize.
-Depending on how long they have been practicing they can have five to ten different approaches or more refined techniques from years of experience.
+Depending on how long they have been practicing, they can have five to ten different approaches or more refined techniques from years of experience.

 Various approaches use a form of force, hence the manipulation of the spine.
 The chiropractic adjustment technique that is the most common is spinal manipulation.
 It can also be called the diversified technique or HVLA – high-velocity, low-amplitude thrust.

 This is the High-Velocity Low-Amplitude Thrust technique.
 The most frequently used chiropractic technique.
 This is the manipulation that most are familiar with because of the audible pop that results.
-This is from the chiropractor’s hands applying a controlled quick forceful thrust to the spine while the body is positioned in a specific way.
+This is from the chiropractor’s hands applying a controlled, quick, forceful thrust to the spine while the body is positioned in a specific way.

 This is the Low-Force/Gentle Chiropractic Technique.
 These techniques are for individuals that require a gentler approach.
 The technique is known as spinal mobilization.
 This approach could be utilized due to:

-Our information scope is limited to chiropractic, musculoskeletal, physical medicines, wellness, sensitive health issues, functional medicine articles, topics, and discussions.
-We provide and present clinical collaboration with specialists from a wide array of disciplines.
+We provide and present clinical collaboration with specialists from various disciplines.
 Each specialist is governed by their professional scope of practice and their jurisdiction of licensure.
 We use functional health & wellness protocols to treat and support care for the injuries or disorders of the musculoskeletal system.

-Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*
+Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and directly or indirectly support our clinical scope of practice.*

-Our office has made a reasonable attempt to provide supportive citations and has identified the relevant research study or studies supporting our posts.
+Our office has reasonably attempted to provide supportive citations and has identified the relevant research studies supporting our posts.
 We provide copies of supporting research studies available to regulatory boards and the public upon request.

-We understand that we cover matters that require an additional explanation of how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez or contact us at 915-850-0900.
+We understand that we cover matters that require an additional explanation of how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez, DC, or contact us at 915-850-0900.

 We are here to help you and your family.